menu

 Setting & Lifestyle

-Overall, Dupree’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dupree’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.51 minutes getting to work every day.